Montgomery County, PA Divorce Lawyers

 Q: What is the difference between mediation and collaborative divorce?

 A: A divorce mediator, a neutral party whose only concern is to protect the interests of all parties involved in the divorce, presides over the former process.
 Whereas in collaborative divorce, each spouse gets their own lawyer but agrees not to litigate any issues that may arise.
-Since the court is not involved, they may schedule their own meeting sessions to discuss the terms of settlement with their lawyers present.
+Since the court is not involved, they may schedule their own meeting sessions to discuss the terms of the settlement with their lawyers present.
 Once an agreement has been reached, it is filed with the court.

 Additional Information

-- Does Open Marriage Affect Divorce Rates?
+- Does Adultery Affect Divorce in Pennsylvania?

 We know your problems are unique & special.